Table of Contents

 Navratri Colors and Their Significance

 One of the most visually striking aspects of Navratri is the tradition of wearing different colors on each day of the festival.
+Each color holds a special significance and is associated with the energy of the Goddess worshipped on that particular day.
 Here’s a guide to the Navratri 9 colors:

 Wearing these colors not only adds to the festive atmosphere but also helps devotees connect with the divine energy of each day.